Holy-Person/iMBot/README.md

 <details>
 <summary><strong>Message Commands</strong></summary>

-To add a new command, add a new .js file in the `messageCommands` folder, please use the template below.<br>
+To add a new command, add a new .js file in the `messageCommands` folder, the template below can be used and built off of.<br>
-Name your file the way you want the command to be named.
+The filename sets the name of the command as well, so make sure to change it.

 ```js
 const Config = require('../config.json');